jmgoyesc/cloud-benchmark_questdb_mongodb/control/README.md

 ## Getting started

 This project is using gradle and spring boot.
-Therefore, to run to the project you can user this command
+Therefore, to run to the project you can use this command

 ```
 ./gradlew bootRun -Dspring.profiles.active=local